-There two Declared Dangerous dog in the Campaspe Shire Council area.
+There is one Declared Dangerous dog in the Campaspe Shire Council area.

-There are seven registered menacing and no restricted breed dogs.
+There are eight registered menacing or restricted breed dogs.

 Council does receive customer services requests each year to investigate potentially dangerous, menacing or restricted breed dogs.
 These are often matters involving a dog attack or a report of an aggressive dog.